Starting Kindergarten in the Halton Catholic District School Board

 School Visits and Entry

 Entry to Kindergarten in September is a gradual process.
-The process may vary depending on whether the school has Full-Day or Half-Day.
 For further information about the gradual entry process, please contact your home school.

 Parent Resources for Starting School